ToSStudio/LT7683/README.md

 The LT7683 (RA8876-compatible) is a hardware graphics controller.

-- All drawing operations are executed **on the controller itself**
+* All drawing operations are executed on the controller itself
-- The MCU only sends commands (not pixels)
+* The MCU only sends commands (not pixels)
-- This enables smooth animations even on slower MCUs
+* This enables smooth animations even on slower MCUs

 Coordinate system:

-- Origin: **top-left (0,0)**
+* Origin: top-left (0,0)
-- X → right
+* X → right
-- Y → down
+* Y → down

 ---

 ## ⚡ Interface & Performance

-- SPI interface (tested on SAMD21, ATmega32u4, ATtiny)
+* SPI interface (tested on SAMD21, ATmega32u4, ATtiny)
-- Stable operation at typical Arduino SPI speeds
+* Stable operation at typical Arduino SPI speeds
-- No framebuffer required on MCU side
+* No framebuffer required on MCU side

 ---

-## 🔢 7-Segment Rendering
+## 🔢 7-Segment Rendering Details

-The library includes a lightweight 7-segment renderer:

-- Built **entirely from primitives**
+The 7-segment renderer is built entirely from drawing primitives.

-- No bitmap fonts required
+* No bitmap fonts
-- Fully scalable

-Typical usage:

-- Clean rendering from small sizes up to large displays
+* Resolution independent
-- Tested up to high scaling factors (e.g. `scale = 20`)
+* Suitable for very large digits (tested up to high scaling factors)

 ---